-The R&D Community on In-Service Learning and the Development of Practice was founded in the late 1990s.
+The R&D Community on In-Service Learning was founded in the late 1990s.

 Members of our community cover a wide range of professional backgrounds.
-But we also have something in common: Our interest in in-service professional learning.
-Over the past 25 years, we have been highly successful in gaining funding for a number of projects and activities.
+However, we also have something in common: our interest in in-service or continuing professional learning.
+As an RDC, we have been highly successful in gaining funding for a number of projects and activities.

-Our most recent project tackled the increased complexity that teachers are facing with regards to societal developments, most importantly the increased heterogeneity of the student population.
+Our PROLEA project tackled the increased complexity that teachers are facing with regards to societal developments, most importantly the increased heterogeneity of the student population.
 The objective of this transnational project was to develop, test, adapt and implement innovative practices of teacher professional learning in Europe.

 Examples of questions and areas of practice that we addressed include: